Featured

 BEAUTY

 Recently, I joined a group on social media geared toward aging gracefully.
-I had high hopes of finding some tips on makeup that doesn’t sink into the creases of my face and how to avert the inevitable aches and pains of an aging body.
-Generally, how to make the most of what I have to look and feel my best.
-Trading encouragement with others in the same boat to Geriatric Island sounded lucrative, and I was hopeful.
+I had high hopes of finding makeup tips that don’t sink into the creases of my face and how to avert the inevitable aches and pains of an aging body.
+Generally, I know how to make the most of what I have to look and feel my best.
+I hoped trading encouragement with others in the same boat to Geriatric Island would be emotionally lucrative.

 The day I joined the group, it immediately became apparent I had walked onto the boat to Alcatraz.
-The insensitive comments and unasked for criticism of other women’s choices and their appearance, even down to their God-given features, were appalling.
+The insensitive comments and unasked-for criticism of other women’s choices and appearance were appalling, even down to their God-given features.
 I watched as a couple of new ladies tentatively posted their photos to the group, only to become overwhelmed by the responses, some of which were cruel and sarcastic.
 They left the group to lick their wounds on the day they joined.

 Why do we place so much emphasis on looks?
-Is it because that’s our first impression when we meet people for the first time?
+Is it because that’s our first impression when we meet people?
 What about the people we already know?
-Do we still pick apart their choices?
+Do we pick apart their choices?

 In a kinder time, it was considered rude to comment on another person’s style or looks unless it was a compliment.
 Even then, the mention might not be appreciated.
 Not everyone wants or needs to be noticed by others.
-At the same time, some people crave attention because somewhere along the line, they felt invisible.
+At the same time, some people crave attention because somewhere along the line of life, they feel invisible.

 Is it wrong to want to look our best?
 Do we admire others for their inner beauty, no matter what our discerning eyes think of how they look on the outside?
-Do we subtly put others down because they’ve taken the time to look their best while making excuses about how we don’t have the time for such things?
+Do we subtly put others down because they’ve taken the time to look their best while making excuses about not having the time for such things?
 Does any of it even matter?

 I ask questions of myself as well as of you.
 I wanted to know what the Bible says, and here is what I found: